Skip to main content

 To ensure you are kept up to date with the latest design inspiration sign up for our newsletter and follow us on Instagram @sbiduk

-If you missed last week's Project of the Week with the boutique style retail design of luxury accessory and lifestyle brand, kate spade new york, in Paris, click here to see more.
+If you missed last week's Project of the Week featuring a glamorous Swiss resort perched amidst a breathtaking backdrop of mountainous landscapes in the heart of Switzerland, click here to see more.

 We hope you feel inspired!
 Let us know what inspired you #SBIDinspire